 Bats are dangerous to have inside your home.
-If you have discovered bats inside your attic you will need to take precautionary steps immediately to keep them from getting inside your living areas until they can be properly evicted by a wildlife professional.
+If you have discovered bats inside your attic you'll need to take precautionary steps immediately to keep them from getting inside your living areas until they can be properly evicted by a wildlife professional.
 We've prepared a guide to help you proof your living areas during the interim period.
-If you are in the Tulsa or Oklahoma City region, please contact us and we would be happy to help.
+If you are in Cape Coral or surrounding communities please contact us, we would be happy to help.

 Protecting Your Home And Family

 If bats are in your area but not inside your actual house yet, there are steps you can take to keep your building secure.

 If bats are found in your attic or home, bat removal, or "exclusion", can only be completed at certain times of the year due to bat breeding and hibernation cycles.
 However, preparation can begin at any time and it is also possible to proof the living areas of your home during the interim.